The new Zabbix 8.0 LTS is almost here!

 Just like with the Binary type (available since Zabbix 7.0), it is not possible to create triggers for this data type – and that’s not the purpose of storing data this way.
 The reason is that such triggers could put an extreme load on the server’s value cache.
 So this is primarily a practical capacity/performance limitation (to ensure the data fits into the memory used by the value cache), rather than something that would be impossible to implement technically.

-Dashboard export and import have been added
+Dashboard export and import

 Dashboard export and import are finally available.
 You could achieve something similar via the API before, but you had to map individual entities precisely by their IDs – otherwise the import would fail.